-In this paper, we use economic theory to examine the special structure of the market for IPv4 addresses, including the relevant externalities, applicable restrictions, and the conditions that could support a near-efficient outcome.
-Our results are intended to assist address authorities in shaping transfer rules, as well as to guide the networks that will need to make trading decisions in this new market.
-We also seek to provide a basis for study by the economists and computer scientists likely to further examine this market.
+In this paper, we seek to speak to these gaps.
+Specifically, we use economic theory to examine the special structure of the market for IPv4 addresses, including the relevant externalities, applicable restrictions, and the conditions that could support a near-efficient outcome.